Get Started

 Services General Terms & Conditions

 1. Services.
-Sequoia shall provide to the Client the Services selected in the Order Form.
-The Services provided by Sequoia are advisory, and in the nature of consulting services, and Sequoia is not providing legal or accounting services and is not taking on any fiduciary duties or obligations to Client except as expressly provided for in the Agreement.
+Sequoia shall provide to the Client the Services selected in the Order Form pursuant to the terms of the Agreement.
+The Services provided by Sequoia are advisory, and in the nature of consulting services, and Sequoia is not providing legal, actuarial, tax, or accounting services and is not taking on any fiduciary duties or obligations to Client except as expressly provided for in the Agreement.
+Client acknowledges and agrees that any reports or advice provided by Sequoia should not be relied upon as accounting, legal, actuarial, or tax advice, and Sequoia recommends that Client seek professional independent advice on such matters.

 1. Term and Termination

-2. In addition to the foregoing, either party may terminate the Agreement upon thirty (30) days written notice of a material breach of the Agreement (including without limitation a material breach of any Business Associate Agreement between the parties) by the other party if such breach is not cured within the thirty (30) day notice period.
+2. Either party may terminate the Agreement upon thirty (30) days written notice of a material breach of the Agreement (including without limitation a material breach of any Business Associate Agreement between the parties) by the other party if such breach is not cured within the thirty (30) day notice period.

 1. Fees and Compensation

 1. Client agrees to pay or provide for the compensation of Sequoia for Services during the term of the Agreement as set forth in the Order Form.
-For any fee payable other than by commission paid directly from insurance carriers, Client will pay Sequoia within 30 days after receipt of a correct invoice.
+For any fee payable other than by commission paid directly from insurance carriers, Client will pay Sequoia within 30 days after receipt of an invoice.
 Sequoia assumes any such payment is not paid from Client plan assets unless Client informs Sequoia otherwise.
-Notwithstanding the foregoing, any payment due date set forth in a separate communication to Client, including, without limitation, in any invoice and/or notification provided as a result of consolidated billing services provided by Sequoia, shall prevail, and the full amount invoiced will be due and payable on the date indicated in such communication.
 Any amount not paid by Client when due shall bear interest at the rate of one and one-half percent (1.5%) per month or the highest permissible rate under applicable law, whichever is less, until paid in full.
 Client shall provide Sequoia with such information as may be required for Sequoia to be able to invoice and process payments in connection with the Services.
-In the event Risk Management Services and/or Global Services are terminated by Client prior to expiration of the Term, Sequoia’s compensation will be deemed earned and Sequoia shall not be required to refund any fees paid.

 3. Unless otherwise indicated in the Order Form, charges from third party vendors for costs including, but not limited to, carrier or vendor data transfer or integration fees, printing, communications or production services, and out-of-pocket travel expenses (including transportation, hotels, meals, etc.) on Client’s behalf will be passed through to Client for payment, as well as any sales or use tax that Sequoia becomes obligated to pay in connection with services provided on Client’s behalf.
 If any travel is required in connection with the Services, Sequoia shall obtain approval from Client prior to incurring travel expenses that Sequoia requests be reimbursed.